ralfhenze/railplan/rail-network-planning/README.md

 * the Rail Network Plan is a single graph without unconnected islands / sub-graphs
 * the TimePeriods of released Rail Network Plans are continuous without gaps and don't overlap
 * the TimePeriods minimum duration is 6 months
+* released Rail Network Plans can't be changed any more